 Alternatively, it's possible to use pluggable storage ( OnixS::CME::iLink3::SessionStorageType::Pluggable ) that does nothing on message-related operations.

-Also, you can use the Asynchronous File-Based Session Storage if you need to keep the file-based storage functionality and excellent performance.
+You can also use the Asynchronous File-Based Session Storage if you need to keep the file-based storage functionality and excellent performance.

 By default, session threads can be executed on any of the available processors/cores.
 Specifying CPU affinity for each thread may give a significant performance boost: